Nevenall/sufficient-reason/System/Magick.md

   When a mage rolls an an opportunity on a magickal action it generates paradox.
 The GM will give the Mage one PP to activate all the opportunities rolled.
 Each opportunity can be used in one of several ways.

-  This increased paradox is available for reality to use immediately.
+  This new paradox is available for reality to use immediately.

   - Add a d6 to the Mage's Paradox
     - Step up the die for each extra opportunity used